Teams & Organizations

 - Edit and delete your own comments

-Note: Comments are not included in exports or magic link shares.
+Note: Comments are internal only - not included in exports or magic link shares.

 Collaboration Features